gnugat/gnugat.github.io/_sculpin/source/_posts/2016-06-22-mars-rover-initialization.md

 ```

 By default, Composer looks for packages only in [Packagist](https://packagist.org/).
-By ading the new `repositories` section we can tell it to also check locally
+By adding the new `repositories` section we can tell it to also check locally
 in `./packages`, allowing us to add them in the `require` section.

 Composer needs us to tell it what version of the package we'd like, but in